Mount Saint Mary's Wellness Pavilion

 For more information on the Project and the critical October 21 hearing, go to www.bhamsmu.com.

 Threat to Single-Family Neighborhoods is Real

-The homeless encampment outside of the VA is the number one issue with our members.
+We understand the homeless encampment outside of the VA is the number one issue with our members.
 You can learn more about the facts here.
-Recently, the County removed bulky and large trash items from the encampment, but the tents remain.
 BHA will continue to work with all City and County agencies to find a permanent solution to this issue that affects both the housed and unhoused.

 Interested In Joining The BHA Board?